-In all cases, applicants who have been rejected following interview will only be considered in a subsequent application if their interview score was no more than 10% below the level required for an offer in the year that they applied.
+In all cases, applicants who have been rejected following interview will only be considered in a subsequent cycle if their interview score was no more than 10% below the level required for an offer in the year that they previously applied and were interviewed.

 The UCAT will need to be resat in the year of application.

-Candidates who were invited to interview but failed to attend, and did not inform the medical school as to why, will not be considered again.
+Candidates who were invited to interview but did not attend, and had not submitted a valid reason for their non-attendance will not be reconsidered.

 You cannot transfer from a medical degree at another university because of the fully integrated nature of the medical curriculum.

 Undergraduate applicants applying for deferred entry will be treated exactly the same as standard applicants.
 We will consider late applications for deferral up to 1st April.